 When is the application deadline?
 Do I send a hard copy of my fellowship application or is the application fully online?

-The application deadline is February 1, 2018.
+The application deadline is February 1, 2019, so your application materials must be postmarked by February 1, 2019.
 Send hard copies of the required materials to the following address:

 Attn: Jeffrey Nelson